Diabetic Ketoacidosis Management

 Fluid Resuscitation Guidelines

-The American Diabetes Association (ADA) recommends the following initial fluid resuscitation in the adult population; additional boluses may be required after each hourly reassessment: (21).
-Please refer to your unit specific guidelines regarding fluid boluses, and fluid resuscitation.
-Caution in use with patients with preexisting heart failure, kidney failure or other medically indicated “fluid restrictions”.
+The American Diabetes Association (ADA) recommends the following initial fluid resuscitation in the adult population; additional boluses may be required after each hourly reassessment (21).
+Please refer to your unit’s specific guidelines regarding fluid boluses and fluid resuscitation.
+Caution is advised when using fluid boluses with patients with preexisting heart failure, kidney failure, or other medically indicated “fluid restrictions.”

 0.9% SC (Sodium Chloride Solution) initially as a 15–20 mL/Kg bolus for hemodynamic resuscitation